 Casein-heavy formulas digest more slowly due to firmer curd formation.
 Many modern formulas combine whey and casein to achieve a balanced protein profile, but the proportion of whey remains a key determinant of digestibility.

-infants.17 Goat whey, and in particular β-lactoglobulin, is reported to be easier to digest than cow’s whey.2,3 Higher levels of whey proteins support in these ways a healthy development of infants.
+which are important for muscle synthesis.
+Clinical evidence suggests that whey protein has the potential to increase muscle mass, which may be beneficial for a healthy body composition in infants.17 Goat whey, and in particular β-lactoglobulin, is reported to be easier to digest than cow’s whey.2,3 Higher levels of whey proteins support in these ways a healthy development of infants.